prashant1507/behave-selenium/README.md

 # Helpers
 1. Check all behave options `behave -h`
 2. Check all allure options `allure -h`
-3. Execute `allure serve FOLDER_PATH` to start and create allure-report
+3. Check all playwright options `playwright -h` 4Execute `allure serve FOLDER_PATH` to start and create allure-report

 # Notes:
 1. Test will be executed in parallel feature by feature